robertbasic/robertbasic.com-hugo/content/blog/things-i-learned-in-the-past-four-years.md

 experience we gained so far.

 Understanding the core domain makes it possible to give ideas, work together with other people (not necessarily programmers) to come up with better solutions.
 Everyone will benefit from this.
-The business gains by having yet another smart person helping out and you by learning new things.
+The business gains by having yet another smart person helping out, and you by learning new things.

 Not everything we learn need to be exclusively about code.